 Human trafficking and slavery is a new area of interest for the Mercy Foundation.
 Globally, the Sisters of Mercy have been working to address this issue over the last few years and are making inroads in prevention and responses to this issue, especially where women and girls are concerned.
 The Mercy network is working to eradicate human trafficking through addressing root causes, raising awareness and lobbying to change related policies, whilst ensuring there is national legislation in place to protect, facilitate justice for, and offer full support to survivors of trafficking.

 We are currently working on how we can best make a contribution to ending human trafficking and slavery in Australia.
-The focus of our Youth Awards for 2019 is ending human trafficking and slavery in Australia.

 Image credit: CC Flikr/FADWU